markiyanbest/ohio-script/README.md

     local cy = Camera.ViewportSize.Y / 2
     for _, v in pairs(Players:GetPlayers()) do
         if v == lp then continue end
-        local char = v.Character
-        if not char then continue end
-        local head = char:FindFirstChild("Head")
+        local char = v.Character; if not char then continue end local head = char:FindFirstChild("Head")
         local hum  = char:FindFirstChildOfClass("Humanoid")
         if not head or not hum or hum.Health <= 0 then continue end